 Both gable-mount and roof-mount attic fans cost from $75 to $225.
 Shutter-style attic fans that replace existing gable vents cost $200 to $400.

-Most whole house fans are rated between 1,500 and 7,000 CFM.
-Lower-velocity whole house fans that blow directly into the attic and have no attached vents cost from $200 to $400.
-Higher velocity fans with attaching vents cost from $800 to $1,600.
+Most whole-house fans are rated between 1,500 and 7,000 CFM.
+Lower-velocity whole-house fans that blow directly into the attic and have no attached vents cost $200 to $400.
+Higher velocity fans with connecting vents cost from $800 to $1,600.

 Best for Product Cost and Installation: Attic Fan

 Attic fans are less expensive to purchase and install than whole-house fans.

 Below are some of the most popular and well-respected brands to look out for.